matkat99/backcountrybasics/posts/camping/backpacking-basics.md

 - Water bottle
 - Water filter
 - Stove
-- Cat hole shovel (for when nature calls)
+- Cat hole shovel(fondly referred to as the "pooper scooper") (for when nature calls)
 - Hat
 - One extra change of clothes